harrisonwellss/consul/website/source/docs/agent/config_entries.html.md

 ### Service Defaults - `service-defaults`

-Service defaults control default global values for a service, such as its protocol.
+Service defaults control default values for a service specified by its name, such as its protocol.

 ```hcl
 Kind = "service-defaults"